Hiking in Tasmania: Mount Field National Park and Cradle Mountain

 The last section to Marrions lookout (1223 meters) is difficult and very steep.
 View of Lake Lilla, Wombat Pools and Ronney Creek.

 The Marion’s Lookout walk (1,223 meters) can be challenging in parts.
-There’s a particularly steep and slippery section, which may not be suitable for young children or the elderly—except for us, of course!
-However, the effort is well worth it, as the lookout offers stunning views of Lake Lilla, Wombat Pools, and Ronny Creek.
+There’s a particularly steep and slippery section.
+Which may not be suitable for young children or the older hikers —except for us, of course!
+However, the effort was well worth it, from the lookout, we had stunning views of Lake Lilla, Wombat Pools, and Ronny Creek.

 Walking the Overland Track and before the Kitchen Hut, turn into the Horse track.
 The view of the Bluff Barn.

-From Marion’s Lookout, we followed the Overland Track before descending via the Horse Track.
-Along the way, we were treated to a stunning view of the iconic Bluff Barn, a picturesque spot that’s often photographed from every angle.
+From Marion’s Lookout, we followed the Overland Track to Kitchen Hut where we had a break.
+Along the way, we had a fantastic view of the iconic Bluff Barn.
+A picturesque spot that’s often photographed from every angle.
+Then we descended via the Horse Track.

 The view from Crater Peak of Crater Lake, Lake Lilla, and Dove Lake.Tasmanian Wilderness World Heritage Area, Australia

-The view of Crater Lake, Lake Lilla, and Dove Lake from Crater Peak is enough to convince anyone that the Marion’s Lookout walk is truly a spectacular experience.
+This is the spectacular view of Crater Lake, Lake Lilla, and Dove Lake from Crater Peak.
+We hope we convince anyone that the Marion’s Lookout hike is worth doing it.

 More from Tasmania: East and West Coast